OlhaSvezhentseva/uni-pro2-bk-tree/README.md

 To use Jaccard distance:  `python -m main --file small_derewo.txt --metric jaccard`

- You will see the visualisation of a tree and status information such as depth of the tree and number of nodes in it.
+ You will see the visualisation of a tree
+(as the tree was built on fewer then 50 words) status information such as depth of the tree and number of nodes in it.
   Then the program will change into an interactive mode.
 The program will always wait for input from user